-Puchero is a type of stew that is common to Spanish influenced countries such as the South America and the Philippines, The word “puchero” itself is a Spanish term that means “stew pot.”
+Puchero or Pochero is a type of stew that is common to Spanish influenced countries such as the South America and the Philippines, The word “puchero” itself is a Spanish term that means “stew pot.”
 The ingredient varies from region to region but the main ingredients that always stays the same are chick peas or white beans and meat which can be beef, goat, pork or chicken.

 This dish originated as a peasant food and was traditionally eaten over the course of several days where the first days it is consumed with rice, the second day it is consumed with noodles and if there are still left overs it is used in a variety of dishes like croquettes or ropa vieja (a shredded beef in a tomato sauce).
 In South America (such as Argentina, Colombia and Uruguay) they use more meat and sometime don’t use chickpeas as it is less common in those countries, In Spain they use more chick peas than meat, and in Philippines they use chickpeas or white beans.